Wahoo vs Garmin: Which cycling computer is best?

 Wahoo and Garmin's computers now match each other very closely in the functionality they offer and their ease of use.

 Wahoo's screens are easier to read in sunlight than Garmin's, as their matt surface is less reflective.
-Garmin's Solar coating option can also make data even harder to read.
+The Edge 1050's brighter screen does help to alleviate this, but Garmin's Solar coating option on the x40 computers can make data even harder to read.

-Wahoo's Perfect Zoom function is useful as it allows you to prioritise the data that's most important to you and zoom in to show just a few fields in a larger font or zoom out to see more fields of data.
+Wahoo's Perfect Zoom function is useful as it allows you to prioritise the data that's most important to you and, while riding, zoom in to show just a few fields in a larger font or zoom out to see more fields of data.
 On the map screen, it will zoom in and out on your location.

-The integrated mount of the Elemnt computers is still nicer and more streamlined-looking than Garmin's mounts as well.
-Both the Elemnt Bolt and Roam come pre-packaged with the out-front mount, as do the Garmin Edge x40 units, whereas its an extra cost item for the Edge 130 Plus and the Edge Explore.
+The integrated mount of the Elemnt computers is still nicer and more streamlined-looking than Garmin's mounts.
+All the Elemnt computers come pre-packaged with the out-front mount, as do the Garmin Edge 1050 and x40 units, whereas its an extra cost item for the Edge 130 Plus and the Edge Explore.

-Other new features on the Wahoo computers include the option to share routes directly with other Wahoo users within Bluetooth range, rather than needing to share a GPX route file via email or other means.
+Other new features on the Wahoo computers (not yet implemented in the Ace) include the option to share routes directly with other Wahoo users within Bluetooth range, rather than needing to share a GPX route file via email or other means.

-As opposed to the touchscreen featured on a number of Garmin cycling computers, the Wahoo Elemnt Bolt and Elemnt Roam only use buttons.
+As opposed to the touchscreen featured on the Elemnt Ace and a number of Garmin cycling computers, the Wahoo Elemnt Bolt and Elemnt Roam only use buttons.
 Some may prefer the button navigation, and for certain types of cycling, it definitely comes out on top.

 Triathletes can benefit from the Elemnt computers' connectivity to the Elemnt Rival smartwatch, which provides seamless transitions between legs during a race.
 Garmin's smartwatch integration isn't as slick in this regard, but offers a significantly higher number of functions.

-Wahoo also offers tight integration to its Kickr trainer range and the Wahoo Systm training environment, so you can control your smart trainer using its computers.
+Wahoo also offers tight integration to its Kickr trainer range and the Wahoo X training environment, so you can control your smart trainer using its computers.

 Why Garmin is better

-Garmin has far more options than Wahoo’s two cycling computers, which means that it will cover more of the bases in its offerings.
+Garmin has more options than Wahoo’s three cycling computers, which means that it will cover more of the bases in its offerings.
 The Edge 130 Plus, for example, is a budget option which Wahoo doesn't offer, and is one of the best budget cycling computers available.

-While we've denounced them for use with gloves and over rougher roads, a touchscreen display is wonderfully convenient for a lot of cyclists.
-In use, they are more intuitive to navigate than buttons, with easier, bi-directional scrolling between screens, while you can only scroll in one direction with Wahoo's buttons.
+While we've denounced it above for use with gloves and over rougher roads, a touchscreen display is wonderfully convenient for a lot of cyclists.
+In use, they are more intuitive to navigate than the button-only interface on the Elemnt Bolt and Roam.

-Navigation is also a strong suit of Garmin cycling computers, with a super clear map screen, rerouting capabilities, and integration with third-party routing services via the Garmin Connect IQ app, although Wahoo now matches much of this functionality.
+In fact, navigation is a strong suit of Garmin cycling computers, with a super clear map screen, rerouting capabilities, and integration with third-party routing services via the Garmin Connect IQ app, although Wahoo now matches much of this functionality.
 Garmin also uses its extensive data on where others ride to allow you to select the most cycle-friendly route from A to B.

 Garmin cycling computers also come with an emergency/incident alert in the event of a crash, or if your bike suddenly starts moving while you're at the café.
 This is one of those features that you never really think of wanting, until one day when you really need it.
-Again, Wahoo now offers much of this functionality.
+Again, Wahoo now offers much of this functionality, although it's not yet available on the Ace as of December 2024.

-Garmin's battery life, even for its non-solar units, still surpasses that of the Wahoo computers, which can be useful for multi-day adventures.
-As noted above though, solar charging may not extend run time much unless you're riding somewhere sunny.
+Garmin's battery life, even for its non-solar units, still surpasses that of the smaller Wahoo computers, which can be useful for multi-day adventures.
+As noted above though, solar charging may not extend run time much unless you're riding somewhere sunny and the Edge 1050's runtime is lower than the x40 computers at 20 hours.

 The Garmin Connect phone and web app provides an impressive array of pre-ride mapping and post-ride analysis functionality, as well as unit customisation.
 Wahoo's companion app is a little easier to navigate, but it doesn't match the breadth of functionality on offer.

 As with the Elemnt computers, you can control a smart trainer from your Edge computer.
-Garmin offers its own training and indoor workout suite via Garmin Connect, although this is not as rich as Wahoo Systm.
+Garmin offers its own training and indoor workout suite via Garmin Connect, although this is not as function-rich as Wahoo X.

 How to choose